praveenraj087/praveenraj087/README.md

 ### I try to built websites and make computers learn!

- - I'm currently working as a Data Scientist for Society of Health and Medical Technology
+ - I'm currently working as a Data Science Intern for Society of Health and Medical Technology
  - My expertice lies in the Image Segmentation, Pattern Recognition and Bio-Medical Image Analysis
  - I'm presently working on improving my Web Development skills